slingr-stack/slack-package/README.md

 in your Slingr app.<br>
 The Slash Commands URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/slashCommands`

+To set this URL go to your Slack app page:<br>
+Slash Commands > Create New Command > Request URL

 ### Interactive Messages URL

 This is a read-only field and indicates the URL you have to configure in your Slack app to receive interactive messages in your Slingr app.<br>
-The Slash Commands URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/interactiveMessages`
+The Interactive Messages URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/interactiveMessages`

+To set this URL go to your Slack app page:<br>
+Interactivity & Shortcuts > Request URL

 ### Options Load URL

 This is a read-only field and indicates the URL you have to configure in your Slack app to be able to provide custom options in dropdowns.
 This is configured in the same place where you configure the interactive messages URL.<br>
-The Slash Commands URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/optionLoads`
+The Options Load URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/optionLoads`

+To set this URL go to your Slack app page:<br>
+Interactivity & Shortcuts > Select Menus > Options Load URL

 ### Events URL

 This is a read-only field and indicates the URL you have to configure to subscribe to the events API.
 Keep in mind that the package has to be pushed before configuring the events API in your Slack app because Slack will make a test request to validate the URL, which will be valid only when the package and http service are pushed and deployed.<br>
-The Slash Commands URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/sync/slackEvents`
+The Events URL is a generated URL that follows the pattern `https://<appName>.slingrs.io/<environment>/services/<httpServiceName>/sync/slackEvents`

+To set this URL go to your Slack app page:<br>
+Event Subscriptions > Request URL

 ## Javascript API

 ### HTTP Requests